 - Be curious first

-- Don't forget to put yourself in there.
+- Don't forget to put yourself into the conversation.
 Say "what I'm hearing is..."

+To listen for emotions and needs, you need to understand them.
 To understand emotions, use this emotions 2x2.
 To understand needs, use the Bentoism needs 2x2.
-To understand morals, use the six moral foundations.
+Understanding morals is helpful too.
+To understand them, use the six moral foundations.

 The best leaders listen.
 When Satya Nadella joined Microsoft, he made the entire executive team read NVC.

 Especially when managing people & leading, try to make your ratio of open-ended questions to directive statements around 10:1.
-In a peer-to-peer relationship, your goal should be to listen 60%, talk 40%.
+In a peer-to-peer relationship, your goal should be to listen 60% of the time and talk 40%.
 When you're in a group, speak 1/n.
 If there are 4 people, talk 25% of the time.
 If there are 10 people, only talk 10%.

 Don't focus on your own anxieties.
 Assume you are liked, and you will be.
 Your goal when interacting is to make the other person feel more comfortable.